Payment and billing questions

 You are responsible for maintaining correct information.

-If your bank refuses the refund for any reason, such as the account is closed or the data provided is invalid, we will default to another refund method.
+If your bank refuses the refund for any reason, such as the account is closed or the data provided is not valid, we will default to another refund method.

 If you do not have direct deposit information on file, your refund will be issued by check to any U.S. address.